enhance-dev/enhance.dev/app/docs/md/conventions/components.md

 ## Naming

-The file name of your component will be the tag name you author with.
+The tag name of your component is determined by its file name.
 Meaning `app/components/my-card.mjs` will be authored as `<my-card></my-card>` in your HTML page.
 Enhance components are HTML custom elements, so they [require two or more words separated by a dash](/docs/elements).

 ```
 app/components/my-message → <my-message></my-message>
 app/components/my-link → <my-link></my-link>
 ```

-When a project grows to include more elements than can comfortably fit in a single folder, they can be divided into sub-directories inside `app/components/`.
+When a project grows to include more components than can comfortably fit in a single folder, they can be divided into sub-directories inside `app/components/`.
 The folder name becomes part of the custom element tag name:

 ```